iconincar/isotope-docs/scripting/profile.md

 * Any new process has connected to the compositor.
 * Any process has disconnected from the compositor, usually because it terminated.

-### refresh_processes
+## Method: refresh_processes

 | Method | `refresh_processes(self)` |
 | - | - |
 | self | The profile object |
 | Returns | Nothing |

 This method is called by the compositor to allow the profile to start or stop processes as necessary.
 This method is almost never implemented by profile scripts unless some special process management is required by the project.
 In the vast majority of cases, processes will instead be defined using the `processes` field of a profile object.
-A typical implementation of this method might inspect the active layout, the connected outputs, the list of processes already running, and other factors, and then start or stop processes using API functions like `server:new_process()` and `process:stop()`.
+A typical implementation of this method might inspect the active layout, the connected outputs, the list of processes already running, and other factors, and then start or stop processes using API functions like `server:launch()` and `process:stop()`.

 The default implementation of this method looks at the profile's `processes` field, launching any processes that should be running but aren't, and, conversely, stopping any running processes that are not defined.
 It also re-launches any defined processes that have terminated.